Sheppsu/Sheppsu/README.md

 ### Welcome to my profile

-I'm 19 years old and have been programming since around 2017, being mostly self-taught.
-I'm a college undergrad majoring in Statistics.
+I'm a 19 year old college student and have been programming since around 2017 (mostly self-taught).
+I'm an undergrad majoring in statistics and data science (math emphasis).

 My first language was python, which is still my main language, but I've used and still use a lot of other languages such as: C# (mostly on [osu](https://github.com/ppy/osu)), JS/TS (with HTML & CSS), SQL, C, and Rust.
 Honorable mentions: Lua (2 years with roblox), Java (1 year for AP CS).